-Today, 15% of all emissions in Vancouver come from burning natural gas (a fossil fuel) for heating and hot water in our detached homes.
+Today, nearly 60% of all emissions in Vancouver come from burning natural gas (a fossil fuel) for heating and hot water in our buildings.

-To support home owners and occupants to be part of the solution to our climate crisis, we’re developing a plan to reduce the emissions from homes across the city.
-This plan will focus on:
+To support home owners and occupants to be part of the solution to our climate crisis, we’re developing the Climate Emergency: Home Heating and Cooling program to reduce emissions from detached houses across the city.